 We meet the needs of today's code developers

 The Development Environment Group (DEG) endeavors to provide a stable, usable, leading-edge parallel application development environment that significantly increases the productivity of LLNL applications developers.
-We strive to do this by enabling better scaleable performance and enhancing the reliability of LLNL applications.
+We strive to do this by enabling better scalable performance and enhancing the reliability of LLNL applications.

 DEG partners with its application development user community to identify user requirements and evaluate tool effectiveness.
 Through collaborations with vendors and other third party software developers, DEG ensures a complete environment in the most cost effective way possible and meets the needs of today’s code developers while steering their code development to exploit emerging technologies.